-According to the ISS ESG Corporate Rating published 12.10.2021, the company currently shows a high sustainability performance against peers on key ESG issues faced by Construction Materials sector and obtains a Decile Rank relative to industry group of 1, given that a decile rank of 1 indicates highest relative ESG performance out of 10.
-Holcim is rated 3rd out of 106 companies within its sector as of 02.11.2021.

-The KPIs selected by Holcim are related to climate change mitigation and sustainable use and protection of water resources.
-These issues have been defined as key priorities of the issuer in terms of sustainability strategy and ISS ESG finds that this is a material sustainability topic for the issuer.
+According to the ISS ESG Corporate Rating published 12.10.2021, the company currently Part 3: shows a high sustainability performance against peers on key ESG issues faced by Construction Part 5.
+Materials sector and obtains a Decile Rank relative to industry group of 1, given that a decile rank of 1 indicates highest relative ESG performance out of 10.
+Holcim is rated 3rd out of 106 Link to companies within its sector as of 02.11.2021. issuer's sustainability The KPIs selected by Holcim are related to climate change mitigation and sustainable use and strategy protection of water resources.
+These issues have been defined as key priorities of the issuer in terms of sustainability strategy and ISS ESG finds that this is a material sustainability tonic in terms of sustainability strategy and ISS ESG finds that this is a material sustainability topic for the issuer.
 ISS ESG finds that this issuance contributes to the issuer's sustainability strategy thanks to the KPIs' clear link to the key sustainability priorities of the issuer and due to ambitious SPTs.